asigalov61/monsterpianotransformer/README.md

 # You can manually create compatible input tokens sequence, chords list and pitches list
 # from a simple notes list

+# Import Monster Piano Transformer as mpt
+import monsterpianotransformer as mpt

 # Custom notes list should be in the following format:
 # [delta start time (0-127), duration (1-127), MIDI pitch (1-127)), velocity (1-127)]
 sample_notes_list = [